-operation Either the abstract notion of an action with specified needs and provides, or the concrete wraper FunctionalOperation for arbitrary callables.
+operation Either the abstract notion of an action with specified needs and provides, or the concrete wraper FunctionalOperation for arbitrary functions (any callable).

 netop

 network operation The NetworkOperation class holding a network of operations.

 needs A list of names of the compulsory/optional values or sideffects an operation's underlying callable requires to execute.